Extension Security - Best Practices for Deployment

-Web authoring – If Tableau Server or Tableau Online are available for your users, they can use web authoring to access extensions.
+Web authoring - If Tableau Server or Tableau Cloud are available for your users, they can use web authoring to access extensions.
 In web authoring, the server or site settings for extensions apply.
 In this scenario, the server and site administrators can determine which extensions to allow users access to.
 Administrators can use the server and site settings to restrict access to Sandboxed extensions only, or to restrict access to Sandboxed extensions and the Network-enabled extensions that have been added to a safe list.

-If your users have access to Tableau Server or Tableau Online, you can use the built-in security controls to put limits and restrictions on the extensions that can be used and under what circumstances.
+If your users have access to Tableau Server or Tableau Cloud, you can use the built-in security controls to put limits and restrictions on the extensions that can be used and under what circumstances.
 If you have turned off extensions on Tableau Desktop, you can still allow users to add extensions in web authoring, but you can limit the number of extensions that can be used to just ones you approve of.

 Trust Sandboxed extensions and the Network-enabled extensions on the safe list

 Starting with Tableau 2019.4, only Sandboxed extensions are allowed to run by default.
 Network-enabled extensions are not allowed unless they have been added to the safe list.
 Administrators can add Network-enabled extensions to the settings page for the site (Settings > Extensions > Enable specific Extensions).